Nandinigovil05/Quarantine-games/README.md

 ![images](https://user-images.githubusercontent.com/47412487/79012548-2bdc9f80-7b84-11ea-93a7-fa80b720af05.jpg)

-A game to test your luck.
+A game to test your luck interestingly made using emojis as variable.